 Learn more about Gemma

-Gemma spent many years as a teacher in the Catholic schools.
+Gemma spent many years as a teacher in the Catholic school.
 For the last few years of her teaching career she was principal of St. Joseph’s Catholic School in Vanderhoof.
-She presently volunteers in the English language program, assisting newcomers to Canada with settlement and language.
+Since retiring from teaching she has volunteered in the English language program, assisting newcomers to Canada with settlement and language.
 She is also active in parish ministry serving on the parish pastoral council.
 For many years she was responsible for sacramental preparation in her parish.

 Gemma has seven children and fifteen grandchildren and loves to spend time visiting them all.

 The League has been part of her life for many years.
 She feels blessed to be a part of this great sisterhood and all that it stands for.

 President Angelina Stiglich firstname.lastname@example.org

 Angelina has participated in Reconciliation events and traces First Nations roots through her maternal grandmother.
 She has served on the Board of Directors for Domestic Abuse Services, Our Lady of Good Counsel Society and continues to work as a volunteer in the Society Thrift Store and at various fundraising events.
 Angelina lives in Surrey, is married with 2 stepchildren and proud Aunt and Great-Aunt to more than 30 adults and children.
 She is a Senior Commercial Credit Advisor and People Manager with RBC and has worked in various positions in banking for 30 years.

 Angelina loves the League and the gift of sisterhood it has brought to her life and is always enthusiastically promoting the League whenever she can.